NotNotWrongUsually/OutConsolePicture/README.md

         Accept wildcard characters?  false

     -DoNotResize [<SwitchParameter>]
         By default, images will be resized to have their width match the current console width.
 Setting this switch disables that behaviour.

         Required?                    false
         Position?                    named
         Default value                False
         Accept pipeline input?       false
         Accept wildcard characters?  false

+    -AlphaThreshold <Int32>
+        Default 255; Pixels with an alpha (opacity) value less than this are rendered as fully transparent.
+Fully opaque = 255.
+Lowering the value will require a pixel to be more transparent to vanish, and will therefor include more pixels.

+        Required?                    false
+        Position?                    named
+        Default value                255
+        Accept pipeline input?       false
+        Accept wildcard characters?  false

+    -Align <String>
+        Default 'Left'; Align image to the Left, Right, or Center of the terminal.
+Must be used in conjuction with the Width parameter.

+        Required?                    false
+        Position?                    named
+        Default value                Left
+        Accept pipeline input?       false
+        Accept wildcard characters?  false